George of Antioch

-George of Antioch (Greek: Γεώργιος ό Άντιοχεύς; 1080 – died 1151 or 1152) was a court official and military officer in the Norman Kingdom of Sicily that played a significant role in the transformation of Norman Sicily into a multicultural society and naval power.
+George of Antioch (Greek: Γεώργιος ό Άντιοχεύς; 1080 – 1151 or 1152) was a court official and military officer in the Norman Kingdom of Sicily that played a significant role in the transformation of Norman Sicily into a multicultural society and naval power.
 He did so as chiefly as an advisor to Roger II of Sicily.
 He was a Greek Eastern Orthodox Christian from the Byzantine Empire.
 George lived in Antioch for a part of his life before he and his family found work with the Byzantine Emperor Alexios Komnenos until their exile from the Empire.
 He and his family then worked for the Emir of Ifriqiya, Tamim ibn al-Muizz, becoming governor of the city of Sousse.
 After the death of George's brother at the hands of Tamim's successor, Yahya, George fled the court and found refuge in Norman Sicily.
 There he spent the remainder of his life, serving as both an administrator and military commander with profound influence within the Kingdom of Sicily until his death.